Coronavirus: Farm animals

 Coronaviruses infect domesticated birds.
 Infectious bronchitis virus (IBV), a type of coronavirus, causes avian infectious bronchitis.
 The virus is of concern to the poultry industry because of the high mortality from infection, its rapid spread, and its effect on production.
 The virus affects both meat production and egg production and causes substantial economic loss.
 In chickens, infectious bronchitis virus targets not only the respiratory tract but also the urogenital tract.
 The virus can spread to different organs throughout the chicken.
 The virus is transmitted by aerosol and food contaminated by feces.
 Different vaccines against IBV exist and have helped to limit the spread of the virus and its variants.
 Infectious bronchitis virus is one of a number of strains of the species Avian coronavirus.
 Another strain of avian coronavirus is turkey coronavirus (TCV) which causes enteritis in turkeys.

-Coronaviruses also affect other branches of animal husbandry such as pig farming and the Cattle raising.
+Coronaviruses also affect other branches of animal husbandry such as pig farming and cattle raising.
 Swine acute diarrhea syndrome coronavirus (SADS-CoV), which is related to bat coronavirus HKU2, causes diarrhea in pigs.
 Porcine epidemic diarrhea virus (PEDV) is a coronavirus that has recently emerged and similarly causes diarrhea in pigs.
 Transmissible gastroenteritis virus (TGEV), which is a member of the species Alphacoronavirus 1, is another coronavirus that causes diarrhea in young pigs.
 In the cattle industry bovine coronavirus (BCV), which is a member of the species Betacoronavirus 1 and related to HCoV-OC43, is responsible for severe profuse enteritis in young calves.